HCI installation considerations

 System Security

-For the HCI to properly function, it must be permitted access to the following, regardless of whether it is a started-task or a submitted job:
+For the HCI to function properly, you must permit access to the following, regardless of whether it is a started-task or a submitted job:

-The HCI must be authorized for the following via the MVS system security package:
+You must authorize HCI for the following via the MVS system security package:

 Security settings